August is my favorite month of the year.

 Even the pillows look like props.

-If I ever painted this scene, it would look so fake.
-Does anybody really live like this?
+Another perfect front porch.
 Does the family ever come out here and set in the wicker furniture and tell tales about Summers past?

 And secondly, who can notbe compelled by the disinterested gaze of the house’s watchcat?